Almond milk, a creamy and tasty drink that's also high in calcium. It's nutritious, made with 3 simple ingredients and ready in just 20 minutes.

 You can drink your almond milk plain, hot, cold, or with your coffee or cocoa.
 It will work great on recipes like vegan hot chocolate, matcha latte, avocado smoothie or mango smoothie.

 Almond milk is also a good substitute for cow's milk when baking.
-For example, you could use it to make vegan brownies or vegan pancakes, but also in some savory recipes like vegan Alfredo sauce.
+For example, you could use it to make vegan brownies or vegan pancakes, but also in some savory recipes like vegan cashew Alfredo sauce.
 It really is a very versatile recipe!

 Looking for more plant milk recipes?